Bucin Meaning In Bahasa

 [Nyesel abis] = to regret something one's has done deeply.

-The second scene is from a movie called Cek Toko Sebelah (2016).
+The second example is from a movie called Cek Toko Sebelah, The Series, Season 1, Episode 4 (2018).
 Let's watch the scene down below.

 The conversation in the scene with English translation is as follows.

-Kevin: Akhirnya bokap mewujudkan cita-citanya.
+Kevin: Akhirnya, bokap mewujudkan cita-citanya.
 Punya toko sendiri.
 (Finally, my father achieved his dream.
-His dream is to have his own store.)
+To have his own store.)

 Kevin's Father: Ngga bisa!
 (No!)